developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/keycapture/index.md

 &#56;.
 Relaunch the Enterprise Browser app and check that its keycodes are mapped as specified.

-> **NOTE: Keymapping failures sometimes occur on Android devices that include a hardware keyboard**.
-In some cases it might be necessary to disable the standard Android keyboard as the default SIP and install (or activate) the Zebra Enterprise Keyboard as the default.
-See the [Enterprise Keyboard user guide](/enterprise-keyboard) for more information.

 -----

 ## Mapping Hardware Keys
 The hardware keys of <!-- certain -->Zebra devices <!-- (see below) -->can be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
-This feature can be useful for many scenarios:
+This feature can be useful for these and many other scenarios:
 * Zoom in and out of app page(s)
 * Show/hide custom buttons or keyboard layouts
 * Show/hide the address bar